kmigap/docker-project/readme.md

 good jo this is not magic.

-la vrai magie c'est le travail
+la vrai magie c'est le travail..